douglasjunior/react-native-applifecycle/README.md

 jest.mock('react-native-applifecycle/dist/AppLifecycle', () => require('react-native-applifecycle/jest/AppLifecycleMock'));
 ```

+## Limitations

+In development mode, some lifecycle events may not trigger as expected due to how React Native handles backgrounding and hot reloading during development.
+Read more https://github.com/douglasjunior/react-native-applifecycle/issues/13#issuecomment-3065908934

 ## Contribute

 New features, bug fixes and improvements are welcome!
 For questions and suggestions use the [issues](https://github.com/douglasjunior/react-native-applifecycle/issues).